 While it's certainly niche, roll forming is still like any other metal manufacturing process.
 A little collaborative engineering and a lot of lean manufacturing practices equal mutual success.

-You’ve got a project.
-You’ve also got options for how you complete it, one of those being roll forming services.
+You’ve got a project involving a slender, linear metal part in medium to high volume.
+You’ve also got options for how you complete it, one of those being metal roll forming services.

 Indeed, roll forming is far from the only game in town.